-Taking guided tours to visit the sites or driving from accommodation to accommodation around the island are both excellent ways to see the country.
+Taking guided tours to visit the sites or driving from accommodation to accommodation around the island is an excellent way to see the country.

-Camping, however, is the only true way to fully immerse yourself in the incredible nature of Iceland.
+However, camping is the only real way to immerse yourself in the incredible nature of Iceland.

-Although the uninhabited landscape and unpredictable weather raise certain challenges, never before has this option been more accessible or inviting.
+Although the uninhabited landscape and unpredictable weather raise particular challenges, never before has this option been more accessible or inviting.